SungardAS/aws-services/awscfn-stack-launcher/README.md

-# AWSConfigRules
+# AWSCFN Launcher

-AWS Lambda functions to manage the AWSConfig Rules
+AWS Lambda functions to manage the cfn stack

 ## How To Setup